vivien/i3blocks-contrib/volume-pipewire/README.md

-# volume-pipewire
+# Before using this block

-This is a fork of volume-pulseaudio, that supports pipewire, pulseaudio, and alsa.
+This is a fork of the block volume-pulseaudio, that supports pipewire, pulseaudio, and alsa.
 This is achieved by using the tool pactl instead of pacmd.
 So hopefuly this should be the future of this block.

+# volume-pipewire

-It Displays the system volume and optionally the default playback device and index.
+Display the system volume and
+optionally the default playback device and indeax.
 Offers controls for these via clicks/scrolling.
 Supports changing audiostreams that are already playing.